-There are no ping times or server load figures, no filters or sort options to help you make the best choice.
-The app does have a Search box, though (typing LON cuts the list to Thessaloniki and London), and a Favorites system can group your most commonly used choices.
+The locations have no ping times or server load figures, no filters or sort options to help you make the best choice.
+The app does have a Search box, though (typing ‘Lon’ cuts the list to Thessaloniki and London), and a Favorites system can group your most commonly-used choices.

 A left-hand toolbar helps you select servers for particular tasks.
-Click Streaming, for instance, and you're able to choose platforms you'd like to unblock and view (Amazon Prime Video, BBC, Hulu, Netflix and many more).
-That's genuinely helpful, and a big improvement on the 'connect to each US server in turn until you find one that works' strategy you'll need with many VPNs.
+Click Streaming, for instance, and you're able to choose platforms you'd like to unblock and view (Amazon Prime Video, BBC iPlayer, Hulu, Netflix and many more).
+That's genuinely helpful, and a big improvement on the 'connect to each US server in turn until you find one that works' strategy you'll find with many VPNs.

 Other options are more questionable.
-An 'Unlocking' page gives you another list of locations, for instance, apparently to help you access geoblocked sites.
+An 'Unblocking' page gives you another list of locations, for instance, apparently to help you access geoblocked sites.
 Uh, isn't that what we'd expect from the regular and the streaming areas?
-Why do we need a third?
+Why do we need a third choice?

 A 'Secure Download' feature apparently 'scans for any viruses or malware in the data being downloaded and removes it at server level.'
 The website page on this feature says it 'scans and removes such viruses and malicious files before they even make their way to your devices.'